des-cei/gaussianReceptiveFieldCalculator/README.md

 - Use `pip install -r requirements.txt`, to download the associated libraries. *Numpy*, *matplotlib*, *pandas* and *torch* will be used.

 ## Demos
 Three demos are available.
-They aim to illustrate the execution of the same operations with each dataset, which can be selected with arguments.
+They aim to illustrate the execution of the same operations with each dataset, which can be selected with arguments. `-v` will enable the verbose mode.

 <div align="center">
     <img src="https://github.com/des-cei/gaussianReceptiveFieldCalculator/blob/master/figures/python_arguments.png" width="200">
 </div>

-- `-v` will print the majority of the available information on every stage.
 - `-p` will process the data according to the selected arguments.
 In this case, data is just normalized and scrambled for training before being stored in the *processedData* folder.
 - `-l` will train and test an SNN with the LIF model, using the available data.
 The trained network  weights and biases are stored in the *networks* folder.
 - `-i` will evaluate the network using the Izhikevich model.
 Since both models are normalized, it is expected to obtain similar performance with the LIF and Izhikevich models.

 ## Gaussian Field Encoding
-This repository provides a small set of function to read UCI datasets or similar, process the different variables of the data elements and encode those values into sets of firing intervals for $n$ input neurons.
+This repository provides a small set of functions to read UCI datasets or similar, process the different variables of the data elements and encode those values into sets of firing intervals for $n$ input neurons.

 ### Mathematical fundamentals